 If Mary withdraws $20,000 of her super early, due to COIVD-19 temporary early access scheme, she’ll need to work and extra 2.5 years^.

-Investment return is 6.5%pa net of fees and tax, salaries increase at 3.5%pa, SG increasing to 12% in line with legislated increases, Retirement at age 67.
-All results expressed in ‘today’s dollars’ by discounting at assumed wage inflation of 3.5%pa.
+Investment return is 6.5% a year, net of fees and tax, salaries increase at 3.5% a year, SG increasing to 12% in line with legislated increases, Retirement at age 67.
+All results expressed in ‘today’s dollars’ by discounting at assumed wage inflation of 3.5% a year.

 Small increases have a big impact